jkoelmel/maze_game/README.md

 ## .gradle files are included to handle command line creation of JAR and dependency management

-## jar folder is used to store the built jar of your term-project.
-NO SOURCE CODE SHOULD BE IN THIS FOLDER.
-DOING SO WILL CAUSE POINTS TO BE DEDUCTED
+## The maze is generated using DFS and is adjustable to tailor maze type, the path-finding is handled via BFS and is also adjustable to affect speed of the enemy.